 Rural land sharing communities are an alternative dwelling and ownership type where multiple owners of an allotment can erect multiple dwellings without subdivision.
 These communities provide a collaborative, sustainable and social use of land, important in developing ‘community’ living opportunities.

-Planit is working with the applicant to realise their vision for the emergence of Nightcap as ecologically intuitive, co-operative, organically minded and socially interactive shared living communities.
+Planit is working with the applicant to prepare and lodge the town planning proposal.
+We will realise their vision for the emergence of Nightcap as ecologically intuitive, co-operative, organically minded and socially interactive shared living communities.

 The site is located within a vast natural rainforest and bushland area, containing expansive areas of scenic and ecological significance.
-Preparation of the concept involved over 18 months of ecological investigations and site studies to determine the extent of developable areas within the site.
+Preparation of the concept involved over two years of ecological investigations and site studies to determine the extent of developable areas within the site.
 This also identified the scope for rehabilitation, preservation and enhancement of this ecological significance while allowing for significant dwelling uplift.